svm-zhang/lohhla-mod/README.md

 ## Key differences from the OG lohhla algorithm

+### Additional metrics for better interpretation
+The original `lohhla` calls a LOH event when following conditions are met:
+* A copy number < 0.5 (Step 5 section under Method in the paper)
+* `PVal_unique < 0.01` (Step 5 section under Method in the paper)
+* The lost allele is the one with the lower median logR at mismatch sites (line 1404-1405 in `LOHHLAscript.R`)

+These are all valid and good choices to have good LOH detection accuracy.
+However, I found these parameters can still lead to overcalling of LOH events, at least on the datasets I was working on in the past.

+`lohhlamod` offers a few more metrics to help (hopefully):
+* `Pct_CN_Diff_Supporting_Bins`: this metric tells you how many bins support a significant CN difference b/w the 2 alleles.
+If there is a LOH event (e.g. 2/0 or 1/0), it is expected that the event spans across a large portion of the allele length.
+Personally, I find `75%` is a starting point to tune this value
+* `Pct_A1_Loss_Supporting_Bins` and `Pct_A1_Loss_Supporting_Bins`: these 2 metrics tell you how many bins support a CN loss for A1 and A2 alleles, respectively.
+By "CN loss", it is coded as a one-sample t-test of allelic logR against `mu=-1`.
+The motivation behind having these 2 metrics is to handle cases (I encountered a lot) where estimated CNs for both alleles are less than `0.5`, or are even negative.
+Personally, I am not knowledgeable enough to have an approximate number on the proprotion of individuals in a clinical study who lose both copies of a HLA gene.
+But I was handed LOH results from running `lohhla` that had both CN estimates less than 0.5 or 0
+* `MM_LogR_Paired_Pvalue`: this metric is the same as the `PVal` (legacy) metric, rather than `PVal_unique`.
+I do not quite get the gist of the `unique` concept underlying `PVal_unique`.
+And quite honest, I personally do not think it will greatly help avoid to overcall LOH.
+That is why I choose to use a simple solution

+### BAF corrected for allelic capture bias

+When one allele has a higher frequency than its counterpart at a site, it can also be due to the fact that the assay (weblab) captures one allele better than the other. `lohhlamod` estimates capture bias from the normal sample, and corrects for the observed BAF in the tumor.

+Note that the correction can lead to a BAF larger than 1.0.
+This happens when at some sites, the capture bias corrector does not have the same direction as the observation in tumor. `lohhlamod` forces BAF to be a value of 1 in such cases.

+### Global depth corrector

+logR is calculated by correcting for the depth difference b/w tumor and normal libraries.
+In an idealized world, this correction should always make logR a value of 0 in a diploid state.
+In reality, however, I have seen considerable number of cases where median logR are negative for both alleles, which in turn leads to underestimation of copy number.
+In such cases, negative logR are not necessarily indicative of copy number loss.
+Rather, it means i) the diploid state of logR is shift from zero; ii) the global depth corrector might not reflect the observation across HLA genes.

+`lohhlamod` tries to make the global estimator reflecting what happens locally.
+And because the local coverage calculation uses the `--min_ecnt` option, `lohhlamod` simply adds the restriction when calculating the global corrector.
+The solution helps in certain cases, but does not work for everything as much as I would like.

 ## Hidden cutoffs
 There are a few pre-defined and non-customizable cutoffs used in `lohhlamod`.
 These cutoffs can be easily exposed to command line though: